top of page

 Finding the right global fractional chief growth officer requires a targeted approach:

-Post job ads: Platforms such as LinkedIn and Indeed attract qualified candidates.
+• Post job ads: Platforms such as LinkedIn and Indeed attract qualified candidates, but today there are a lot of fractional specialized job boards that you can test as well.

 What Factors Affect the Cost?

-Several elements can raise or lower the price of hiring a fractional CMO:
+In understanding the cost of a global fractional CMO, several elements can raise or lower the price of hiring a CMO:

-Time commitment: More hours or deeper involvement increases costs.
+• Time commitment: More hours, deeper involvement or requests outside of agreed Scope of Work (SOW) increases costs.

 Understanding these factors helps you set realistic budgets and expectations.